It’s important to all of us in Moleside that our wives, partners and friends can get involved in our extensive programme of club Visits & Outings.

 However since June several of our regular activities have been running very successfully using Zoom and we currently welcome our visiting speakers to our Virtual Monthly Meetings with more than 70% of our membership getting together this way.

-However because of concerns about our usual travel in a large coach our all our Visits since February have had be cancelled.
+In October we launched our first VIRTUAL OUTING on our computer screens but because of concerns about our usual travel in a large coach our all our live Visits since February have had be cancelled.

 But we still do all that we responsibly can.
 Carefully following the social distancing rules the keen golfers amongst us once again compete each month for The Hackers trophy matching individual skills against a carefully developed handicap system that insures everyone has a chance to hold the title occasionally – but only until the next month’s match.

-Guided Walks continue to introduce many of us to the hidden delights of our local countryside, and we are starting to see several walkers again sharing our enjoyable pub lunches together in the open air afterwards
+Up until November’s new lockdown rules Guided Walks have continued to introduce many of us to the hidden delights of our local countryside, and we were starting to see several walkers again sharing our enjoyable pub lunches together in the open air afterwards.
+We will restart our programme just as soon as reguations permit.

 Our Wine Appreciation group and its much respected visiting specialist, is working on the most practical way of sustaining its tasting sessions that broaden our appreciation of what the global wine industry can bring us.